THE BLUE TREE

 Answer the questions below.
 Listen to sample answers.
 Report back what you heard.

-- How has the quality of life changed in your neighbourhood in the recent decade?
+How has the quality of life changed in your neighborhood in the recent decade?

 part one